The American Manufacturer: McDonald and T. Phillips years

 In late 1836, Richard Phillips, around the time he moved west, disposed of the Manufacturer to his brother Thomas Phillips, and Zantzinger McDonald.
 The newcomers proposed to launch a daily edition of the paper, which began issuing in April 1837 under the name Daily Commercial Bulletin and American Manufacturer.
 Its nameplate displayed the first half of the title in considerably larger type than the latter half.
-The hostile Pittsburgh Gazette scoffed, "In the inside, too, the name Daily Commercial Bulletin appears conspicuously, while its former odious name shuns the light of day and shrinks from the gaze of a long-insulted people."
+The politically opposed Pittsburgh Gazette remarked, "In the inside, too, the name Daily Commercial Bulletin appears conspicuously, while its former odious name shuns the light of day and shrinks from the gaze of a long-insulted people."

 McDonald and Phillips early on embroiled themselves with rival newspapermen.
 In one instance, McDonald took an editorial battle from the printed page to the office of the Allegheny Democrat, where he threatened that paper's editor with a large horse pistol.
 On another occasion, McDonald and Phillips were sued for libel by Neville B. Craig of the Gazette for publishing an item by James Callan defaming Craig's character as a parent.
 The case would be settled a couple of years later with Phillips (McDonald having died by then) paying the necessary costs and issuing a letter of apology.

 The life of the Bulletin came to an early end in January 1838, and the American Manufacturer carried on as a weekly-only publication.
 The Gazette gave a harsh obituary: "It seems we are to have no more lying Bulletins.
 That excrescence from the Manufacturer office gave the last sign of vegetation this morning.
 Its poisonous exhalations have ceased, and hereafter, instead of its daily deadly effusions, we are to have only weekly issues from that corrupt, and corrupting source."

 McDonald's tenure with the paper must have been a short one, as he died in July 1838 at the age of 25.
 Thomas Phillips ended up as sole publisher.